benwalks/Lets-Build-Instagram-Free-Book/Chapter Three/Chapter 3 - Fabulous Forms & Pleasant Pagination.md

 - We're going to beautify ALL of our forms.
 This includes:  registration, sign up, post creation, post editing.
 Why?
 Because we can do better dammit.
 - We're going to paginate our main news feed so our server doesn't explode with new visitor to the feed.
 - We're going to limit how many comments are shown on an individual post, before we expand them with a 'view all comments' link.
-This is similar to how Instagram handles it and I'm in too deep with plagarism to change now.
+This is similar to how Instagram handles it and I'm in too deep with plagiarism to change now.

 Now that you're primed for an incredible learning experience, let's get into it.
 Brace yourself.